xieyuheng/inner/topics/type-theory/lambda-cube.md

 # TODO

+- change the syntax of the rules for automath-like to sexp
-- change the syntax of the rules to Sexp
+- change the syntax of the rules for structural version to sexp

 # The Lambda Cube